Black, Toxic Snow Falling In Siberia Reportedly Caused By Coal Dust

 Snow is falling in Siberia, but it isn’t exactly a winter wonderland.
-Locals living in the coal-mining region of Kuzbass, Siberia have been sharing photos and videos of eerie black-colored snow coating the entire town, which environmentalists say is toxic and dangerous for residents for come in contact with.
+Locals living in the coal-mining region of Kuzbass, Siberia, have been sharing photos and videos of eerie black-colored snow coating the entire town, which environmentalists say is toxic and dangerous for residents for come in contact with.
 The phenomenon is reportedly the result of coal dust in the air mixing with the precipitation.
 Many critics are seeing the black snow as a wake-up call to cut back on coal.

 The Siberian region known as Kuzbass is one of the world’s largest coal fields and holds 2.6 million residents, according to LiveScience.